Chicago Fall Lawyers

 • Other expenses related to the accident

-The legal team at Ferrell Young, LLC can help you determine who is at fault for you or your loved one’s injuries, calculate the maximum compensation you are entitled to, and build strong case strategies that will set you up for success.
+The legal team at Ferrell Young, LLC can help you determine who is at fault for your injury or your loved one’s injuries, calculate the maximum compensation you are entitled to, and build a strong legal case that will set you up for success.

-Don’t wait to get the legal counsel and representation you deserve—call (312) 698-9089 or contact us online to set up your free consultation today!
+Don’t wait to get the legal counsel and representation you deserve—call us or contact us online to set up your free consultation with a Chicago nursing home neglect lawyer who will stand up for your rights.
 Se habla Español.